anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition, the registrar-agent provides agent-signed-data containing the product-serial-number in the body, signed with the LDevID(RegAgt).
 This enables the registrar to verify and log, which registrar-agent was in contact with the pledge, when verifying the pledge-voucher-request.
 Optionally the registrar-agent may provide its LDevID(RegAgt) EE certificate (and optionally also the issuing CA certificate) to the pledge to be used in the "agent-sign-cert" component of the pledge-voucher-request.
 If contained, the LDevID(RegAgt) EE certificate MUST be the first certificate in the array.
-Note, this may be omitted in constraint environments to safe bandwidth between the registrar-agent and the pledge.
+Note, this may be omitted in constraint environments to save bandwidth between the registrar-agent and the pledge.
 If not contained, the registrar-agent MUST fetch the LDevID(RegAgt) EE certificate based on the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data of the pledge-voucher-request.
-The registrar includes the LDevID(RegAgt) EE certificate information into the registrar-voucher-request if the pledge-voucher-requests requests the assertion of "agent-proximity".
+The registrar includes the LDevID(RegAgt) EE certificate information into the registrar-voucher-request if the pledge-voucher-requests contains the assertion of "agent-proximity".

 The MASA in turn verifies the LDevID(Reg) EE certificate is included in the pledge-voucher-request (prior-signed-voucher-request) in the "agent-provided-proximity-registrar-certificate" leaf and may assert in the voucher "verified" or "logged" instead of "proximity", as there is no direct connection between the pledge and the registrar.
+In addition, the MASA can provide the assertion "agent-proximity" as following.
 If the LDevID(RegAgt) EE certificate information is contained in the "agent-sign-cert" component of the registrar-voucher-request, the MASA can verify the signature of the agent-signed-data contained in the prior-signed-voucher-request.
 If both can be verified successfully, the MASA can assert "agent-proximity" in the voucher.
 Otherwise, it may assert "verified" or "logged".
 The voucher can then be supplied via the registrar to the registrar-agent.

 {{exchangesfig_uc2_all}} provides an overview of the exchanges detailed in the following sub sections.